cointobanks/lifetioncoin-docs/_includes/devdoc/ref_p2p_networking.md

 {% autocrossref %}

-The following network messages enable the masternode features built in to Dash.
+The following network messages enable the masternode features built in to Lifetioncoin.

 ![Overview Of P2P Protocol Masternode Request And Reply Messages](/img/dev/en-p2p-masternode-messages.svg)